Nonlocal continuous-variable gates by amplified optical connections: Results

 Instead, a different result is provided by the last protocol in Fig.~\ref{fig:01-Protocols}(d), named geometric phase ($\GP$), as being inspired on the quantum geometric phase effect \cite{Kupcik2015} observed in quantum transducers \cite{Bagci2014, Jockel2015, Vostrosablin2017, Vostrosablin2018, Zeuthen2020}.
-It uses a single-mode mediator $M$ excited in arbitrary quantum state $\rho_M$ and then squeezed by OPA~1, but, unlike the $\SB$ scheme, it requires three gates and two quantum channel uses.
+It uses a single-mode mediator $M$ excited in arbitrary quantum state $\rho_M$.
+Additionally, the scheme employs squeezing by OPA~1, but, unlike the $\SB$, it requires three gates and two quantum channel uses.
 First, Alice implements QND of gain $g_A>0$ with $M$.
 Then, she transmits $M$ to Bob, who couples performs QND of gain $g_B>0$ and sends it back to Alice, now using OPA 2 as PSA before the second passage into the channel.
-For completeness, we checked that inserting a further OPA to assist also the first channel does not bring advantage.
-Finally, Alice implements another QND of gain $g_C=-g \sqrt{G_2/(\eta_2 T g_B^2)}<0$, measures $x_M$ and communicate the outcome $\bar{x}$ to Bob, who displaces $x_B \to x_B +g_B \Gamma \, \bar{x}$, with
+Finally, Alice implements another QND of gain $g_C=-g \sqrt{G_2/(\eta_2 T g_B^2)}<0$, measures $x_M$ and communicate the outcome $\bar{x}$ to Bob, who displaces $x_B \to x_B +g_B \Gamma \, \bar{x}$, with For completeness, we checked that inserting a further OPA to assist also the first channel does not interestingly bring advantage, which simplifies the protocol.
+If lossless ($\eta_1=1$), OPA~1 might be equivalently moved after the first QND and before the channel, while in the realistic case $\eta_1<1$ this would degrade the gate entangling power, due to the external noise introduced by the amplifier.
+Eventually, the protocol implements the additive-Gaussian-noise map of Eq.~(\ref{eq:NonLocalTrans}) with the noise modes: